MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-assign-base-calendars.md

 5. Choose the **OK** button.

-In the **Customized Calendar Entries** page, you will observe that the date entries are updated with the changes that you made.
+On the **Customized Calendar Entries** page, you will observe that the date entries are updated with the changes that you made.

 On the Location card, you will observe that the **Customized Calendar** field contains **Yes**, indicating that a customized calendar has been set up.